openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 inflateReset(strm: ZStream): Promise&lt;ReturnStatus&gt;

-This function is equivalent to calling inflateEnd and then inflateInit.
-However, this function does not release or reallocate the internal decompression status.
-Promise is used to asynchronously return the status.
-The result status is returned when the operation is successful.
+Equivalent to call the **inflateEnd** API and then **inflateInit** API.
+However, this API does not release or reallocate the internal decompression state.
+This API uses a promise to return the result.
+The result state is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.